 - Competitive: This one goes a little bit with what I was saying in #1.
 Salesmen (or women) are often given a commission as part of their annual salary, so the more you sell, the more money you make.
 It’s an almost perfect motivation tool, however, it works both ways.
 Your competition will be working with the same motivation, so a healthy competitive edge will help you in both the short and long run.

-- Well Read: All the best sales reps do their homework and know everything there is to know about what it is their trying to sell.
+- Well-Read: All the best sales reps do their homework and know everything there is to know about what it is they’re trying to sell.
 Whether it’s reading up on competitor’s prices, company deals, or market conditions, having solid background knowledge as salesmen will give you a leg up on the competition.